HomeArticlesComparisonHome Loan vs Personal Loan

 • Total interest paid: Rs 1,32,412

-No tax deduction is available.
-The processing fee of 1-3% means you pay Rs 5,000-15,000 upfront (often deducted from disbursement), so the effective APR is slightly higher than the stated rate.
-Use the APR Calculator to compare the true cost across lenders.
+No tax deduction applies here.
+The processing fee of 1-3% means Rs 5,000-15,000 upfront, often deducted straight from disbursement, so the effective APR runs a bit higher than the stated rate.
+The APR Calculator compares the true cost across lenders if you want to check.

-The absence of collateral is both the strength and weakness of a personal loan.
-You get speed and flexibility, but you pay a substantial premium in interest.
+The absence of collateral is both a personal loan's strength and its weakness.
+You get speed and flexibility, but you're paying a real premium in interest for it.

 Head-to-Head: Rs 20 Lakh for Home Renovation